<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 2-wire

 The 3-wire RTD configuration is by far the most common RTD circuit design used in industrial processes.
 This configuration has two wires connected to one side of the sensing element and one wire connected to the other side.
-This configuration nulls the lead resistance of the two wires connected to the side of the element that increases the measurement accuracy.
+This configuration nulls the lead resistance of the two wires connected to the side of the element, which increases the measurement accuracy.

 3-wire